 It can be easy to confuse cabbage with iceberg lettuce due to their similar appearance.
 Hopefully, you’re not like me.
 This is not a mistake you want to make with your chickens.

 No, iceberg lettuce is not poisonous for your chickens.
 Your chickens could eat it, but it’s not that healthy either.
 There are only a few good things about it.

 One, it has a low amount of sugar and salt.
 Two, it is mostly water.
 I’m not sure if there’s a third point.
 It does have some other nutrients.
 However, like the sugar and salt, only in low amounts.

 The cabbage and the iceberg lettuce are both safe to eat, but if you have to pick between the two.
 We suggest you go for the cabbage.
 Click here to have a more detailed look at the components of the iceberg lettuce to compare it with the cabbage.

 If you’re getting ready for the summer, or you’re just looking for other watery treats, then don’t worry!
 Here are some treats you could add to your chicken treats list.

 Watermelon – The watermelon is rich in water.
 To be specific, it has a water content of 92%.
 Furthermore, it is one of the few treats that renders every part safe to eat.
 Additionally, there are many fun ways to serve it as well!

 Cucumber – The cucumber is also rich in water.
 It has a water content of 96%.
 You can also let your chickens eat every part of the cucumber.
 However, we’re not sure if they’ll like them.
 They might eat the flesh and seeds, but not the skin.

 Lettuce – We did warn you about the iceberg lettuce.
-However, the other types seem to have more nutrients, making them a good treat.
+However, other varieties of lettuce tend to have more nutrients, making them a better treat option.